Longfilename/short-documentation/app/templates/README.md

 nav: Component Title                    # used in the documentation navigation;
 icons: bars bolt                        # optional. space-delimited list of FontAwesome icons to add in the documentation navigation;
 size: 350px                             # optional, default is 100%; CSS width value to apply to the container around the component;
-jade: component.jade                    # filename of the component Jade file;
+pug: component.pug                      # filename of the component Pug file;
 ts: component.ts                        # optional. filename of the component TypeScript file;
 views:                                  # list of component views to display (multiple are allowed);
   - title: Component Title (variant)    # title of this view;